 PJSIP_INV_STATE_NULL This is the state of the session when it was first created.
 No messages have been sent/received at this point.
 PJSIP_INV_STATE_CALLING The session state after the first INVITE message is sent, but before any provisional response is received.
 PJSIP_INV_STATE_INCOMING The session state after the first INVITE message is received, but before any provisional response is sent.
 PJSIP_INV_STATE_EARLY The session state after dialog has sent or received provisional response messages for the INVITE request, only when To tag is present.
 PJSIP_INV_STATE_CONNECTING The session state after a final 2xx response has been sent or received.
 PJSIP_INV_STATE_CONFIRMED The session state after ACK request has been sent or received.
 PJSIP_INV_STATE_DISCONNECTED The session state when the session has been disconnected, either because of non-successful final response to INVITE or BYE request.
-PJSIP_INV_STATE_TERMINATED The session state when the session will be destroyed.
-All resources will be freed when this state is reached.

-Figure 19 Invite Session State Description
+Figure 18 Invite Session State Description

-11.1.4 Invite Session Creation
+12.1.4 Invite Session Creation

-For outgoing dialog (i.e. caller), application needs to create an UAC dialog with pjsip_dlg_create_uac().
-Application then creates the invite session for the dialog by calling pjsip_inv_create_uac(), passing the UAC dialog instance as one of the parameter.
-Application MUST NOT send the INVITE request before invite sesion has been created, or otherwise the invite session will loose some events.
+For outgoing dialog (i.e. caller), application needs to create an UAC dialog with pjsip\dlg\create\uac().
+Application then creates the invite session for the dialog by calling pjsip\inv\create\uac(), passing the UAC dialog instance as one of the parameter.
+Application MUST NOT send the INVITE request before invite session has been created, or otherwise the invite session will loose some events.

-For incoming dialog, application can first verify if the request can be accepted by calling pjsip_inv_verify_request().
+For incoming dialog, application can first verify if the request can be accepted by calling pjsip\inv\verify\request().
 This function verifies the Supported, Require, and the request body to make sure that it can accept the request.
 Should the request can not be accepted, it will create the appropriate rejection response.
-If the request can be accepted, the application creates the UAS dialog by calling pjsip_dlg_create_uas() function.
-Application then creates the invite session for this dialog by calling pjsip_inv_create_uas(), passing the UAS dialog instance as one of the parameter.
-Application MUST NOT send any responses before the invite session has been created, or otherwise the invite session will loose some events.
+If the request can be accepted, the application creates the UAS dialog by calling pjsip\dlg\create\uas() function.
+Application then creates the invite session for this dialog by calling pjsip\inv\create\uas(), passing the UAS dialog instance as one of the parameter.
+Application MUST NOT send any responses before the invite sesion has been created, or otherwise the invite session will loose some events.